-PIT is a direct tax levied on the income of a person.
-A person means an individual, an ordinary partnership, a non-juristic body of person and an undivided estate.
-In general, a person liable to PIT must compute his/her tax liability, file tax return, and pay tax, if any, accordingly on a calendar year basis.
+PIT is a direct tax levied against an individual’s income.
+A person means an individual, an ordinary partnership, a non-juristic body of a person and an undivided estate.
+In general, a person liable to PIT must compute his or her tax liability.
+They then should file a tax return and pay tax, if any, on a calendar year basis.

-Certain deductions and allowances are allowed in the calculation of the taxable income.
-Taxpayers shall make deductions from assessable income before the allowances are granted.
-Therefore, taxable income is calculated by: Assessable Income – Deductions – Allowances.
+Certain deductions and allowances are allowed to be accounted for in calculating taxable income.
+Taxpayers must make deductions from assessable income before the allowances are granted.
+Therefore, taxable income is calculated by minusing deductions and allowances from assessable income.

 Deductions Allowed for the Calculation of PIT

 |Income from employment||50% but not exceeding THB 100,000|

 |Income received from copyright||50% but not exceeding THB 100,000|